 Workers’ Compensation

-Apr 1: Yukon employers who violate their workers’ comp duty to cooperate with and reemploy workers seeking to return to work from a work injury will now be subject to AMPs under the WSCB’s new penalties regime, starting June 1.
+Jun 1: Yukon employers who violate their workers’ comp duty to cooperate with and reemploy workers seeking to return to work from a work injury are now subject to AMPs under the WSCB’s new penalties regime.

 CASES